Samsung SDI — 2025 at a Glance

 Net loss attributable to owners was KRW 649 billion (~US$457 million).
 This was partially offset by a KRW 290 billion gain from discontinued operations — the sale of the polarizer film business in September 2025 for KRW 1.18 trillion.

 The revenue decline was concentrated in the Energy Solutions segment, which accounts for 93 % of group revenue.
-Gross margin contracted sharply from 18.6 % to 11.0 %, reflecting pricing pressure and underutilization across the battery portfolio.
+Gross margin fell from 18.6 % to 11.0 %.

 | Metric | FY2025 | FY2024 | Change |